Cylinders (iron, steel, Nikasil, Galnikal).

 Finish honing is best done with the SofTool brush hone made by Osborn International.
 Ball honing is adequate but not as good, as the ball tips wear after awhile and the hone does a poorer & poorer job.
 The SofTool does not exhibit such characteristics.

-The crosshatch pattern is very important for ring wear, ring rotation, & even piston groove wear.
+The crosshatch pattern is very important for ring break-in and wear, ring rotation, & even piston groove wear.
 The ideal proper angle is about 28°.
 If the angle is too shallow, the rings will rotate too slowly, the engine will use oil, the rings might skate.
 If the angle is too steep, then starts can be rather dry, with fast ring and piston wear.
-The common 45° usually is OK....but I DO think that 28° is better.
+The common 45° usually is OK ...but I DO think that 28° is better.
 Usually 220-280 grit stones are going to be OK.

 For recommendations & information on repairing, boring, & plating cylinders, see http://bmwmotorcycletech.info/references.htm ...under C.